 As for other types of diseases or physical conditions, you have to consult your doctor first or you can ask our team for the best results.

-The next thing you have to bring are tools, which are listed below
+The next thing you have to bring are listed below,

--Water Bottle= It’s the important thing you will need at your whole trek.
+- Water Bottle= It’s the important thing you will need on your whole trek.

--Eye drops=Just in case if your eyes get itchy or pain then it can help you.
+- Eye drops=Just in case if your eyes get itchy or in pain then it can help you.

 Here are some important FAQs that most people ask before trekking.

-There are many things that you have to be alert of i.e. AMS cure, slippery rocks, yaks caravans, suspension bridge, etc. And to know about, how to tackle abut it, click “best tips for Everest Base Camp trek”.
+There are many things that you have to be alert of i.e. AMS cure, slippery rocks, yaks caravans, suspension bridge, etc. For more information check our “50 Best Tips for Everest Base Camp Trek”.

-Likewise, if you have any questions or doubt then feel free to contact us any time on email@example.com.
-Likewise, if you have any information more than this about “Full guide to Everest Base Camp trek” then share your views in comment.
+Likewise, if you have any questions or doubt then feel free to contact us any time at [email protected] We are happy to listen from you what you think about this blog.
+Thank you.